camwestwood/xapi/recipes/universal-xapi-translator/vle-loggedin-input.md

 Any

 ### Format
-String (255)
+String (256)

 ## SUBTYPE
 ### Description

-sed to identify the subType of the application that is being logged into
+Used to identify the subType of the application that is being logged into

 ### Purpose
 Analytics

 ### Derivation